zoransdimic-ai/foundations-of-existence/main-concept.en.md

 ---

-[META-PROMPT FOR SECTION IV: THE BIRTH OF DYNAMICS AND EXPERIMENTAL VERIFICATION] Rigorously verify the decomposition of the derivative dv/dr. Analyze the author's three proofs (Newtonian, Axiomatic, Numerical) as to why the exponential factor must uniquely modify the local temporal element dτ, leaving acceleration in a strict Newtonian 1/r^2 dependence.
-Verify how the spatial gradient of photon energy dE/dr naturally gives birth to force and effective inertial mass E/c^2 without introducing ad-hoc postulates.
+[META-PROMPT FOR SECTION IV] Check the decomposition of the derivative dv/dr step by step.
+Assess whether the three arguments for why the exponential factor must modify dτ (rather than the acceleration) are convincing, or whether they contain a hidden assumption.
+Check whether F=ma and E=mc² actually follow from the gradient dE/dr without additional postulates, or whether some step is itself a postulate presented as a consequence.

 ## IV.
 Emergent Dynamics: The Birth of Force, Mass, and Classical Proofs